 The release of PCI DSS v4.0

-There has been a lot of talk about the upcoming release of the PCI DSS standard–version 4.0.
+There has been a lot of talk about the upcoming release of the PCI standard–PCI DSS v4.0.

-One exciting thing about the release of PCI DSS v4.0 is that the PCI Council has requested more involvement from both the merchant payment community and the Qualified Security Assessors (QSAs) on this version update.
-There has been one Request For Comment (RFC) release of the draft standard already, and there is expected to be at least one more RFC session, which will wrap up in 2020.
+Surrounding the release of PCI DSS v4.0, the PCI Council has requested more involvement from both the merchant payment community and Qualified Security Assessors (QSAs).
+The PCI SSC has announced three separate Requests For Comment (RFC) for PCI v4.0 and is expected to wrap up by the end of 2020.

 While those involved in providing feedback to the Council are not allowed to release any details about the current form of the 4.0 requirements, we can all be excited that the requirements will be receiving a thorough review from the assessors and payments community.